 Carbon aerogel is highly porous carbon material obtained by the pyrolysis of organic aerogel.
 It has large specific surface area and extremely low density.
 Due to these properties they can be used as adsorbents, materials for chromatographic separation, membranes and carriers for metal catalysts.
 Furthermore, having a controllable porous structure and electrically conductive network, they may be used as electrodes for capacitors or fuel cells [].
+Otsi mõni uueb aerogeeli artikkel ka ikka, Janno just näitas seminaris mida hiljuti aerogeeliga kõik tehtud on..
 Carbon aerogels used in this study are derived from 5-methylresorcinol-formaldehyde gel [].
 After drying in the supercritical carbon dioxide the gel forms an aerogel, which is then pyrolysed in an inert (N2) atmosphere to obtain a carbon aerogel.
 Activation is carried out at 1,173 K in continuous flow of CO2 for 1 – 4 hours.

 2. Experimental